leaflabs/willow-daemon/README.txt

   "proto/foo.pb-c.h") and that the generated C sources get built and linked into the final program.

-- src/: daemon source code; uses contents of lib/.
+- src/: Daemon source code.

-- test/: Testing code.
+- test/: Test code.

+  To run tests, run scons, then run build/run_tests.py:

+      $ scons
+      $ ./build/run-tests.py

   Tests written in C are placed in subdirectories that begin with 'test-'.
 Tests written in Python are executable scripts that begin with 'test_' and end with '.py'.

-  These use the contents of lib/, and may run and interact with the daemon as built from src/, and any of the utilities in util/.
+  Tests may use the headers provided by lib/ and libsng/.
+They may run the compiled daemon and any of the utilities in util/.

+  Test programs are a pain to run individually; they need a special environment.
+Use run-tests.py.

 - util/: Miscellaneous helper utilities.